DomWilliams0/name-needed/README.md

 * <kbd>R</kbd> to restart
 * <kbd>Left-click</kbd> to select an entity and view their stats in the debug menu
 	* Command them to go to or break a selected block via `Divine control`
+	* Select an item and order it to be hauled to the tile selection in the `Society` menu
 * <kbd>Right-click</kbd> to drag a selection over blocks in the world
 	* Command them to collaborate to break blocks via the `Society` menu
 	* Set and place blocks via the `Selection` menu